Aeronautics/Concorde/README.md

 runs the matched route whatever it is but the URL is preserved so the browser still scrolls to it and allows using of CSS `:target` pseudo-selector which is hard to polyfill.

+Hash-only routes does not interfere with #!hash/bang states.

 ### Relations